JervenBolleman/sparql-examples/index.md

-# Maastricht University - Dept of Translational Genomics SPARQL examples
+# Maastricht University - Dept&nbsp;of&nbsp;Translational&nbsp;Genomics

 We collect the SPARQL examples in different formats, for different projects of the Dept&nbsp;of&nbsp;Translational&nbsp;Genomics